Acellera/moleculekit/doc/source/tutorials/system-prep/03-custom-residues-from-smiles.md

 ### Alternative: template from a reference Molecule

-If you already have the residue as a small reference structure that carries correct connectivity (for example an RCSB chemical-component CIF for the ligand), you can template from that {py:class}`~moleculekit.molecule.Molecule` instead of writing a SMILES string, using {py:meth}`~moleculekit.molecule.Molecule.templateResidueFromMolecule`:
+If you already have the residue as a small reference structure that carries correct connectivity (for example an RCSB chemical-component CIF for the ligand), you can template from that {py:class}`~moleculekit.molecule.Molecule` instead of writing a SMILES string, using {py:meth}`~moleculekit.molecule.Molecule.templateResidueFromMolecule`.
+The reference can come from any file format {py:class}`~moleculekit.molecule.Molecule` can read (SDF, mol2, CIF/PDBx, ...), as long as it carries formal charges and bond orders.
+Here we use the RCSB component CIF; an SDF exported from a cheminformatics tool works the same way:

 ```python
 ref = Molecule("HRG.cif")   # reference carrying correct bonds, bond orders, and formal charges
 mol.templateResidueFromMolecule("resname HRG", ref, addHs=True)
 ```

-The reference is matched to the residue by **atom name** (not by MCS, as with SMILES), so the two must share the same set of heavy-atom names and the reference's heavy-atom names must be unique.
-The bond orders and formal charges are copied straight from the reference: they must therefore already be correct in the template Molecule, because `templateResidueFromMolecule` transfers them verbatim and does not re-derive them.
+When the reference's heavy-atom names are unique and match the residue's, the reference is matched **by atom name** and its bond orders and formal charges are copied straight over.
+This is the unambiguous case for an RCSB component CIF, whose atom names already equal the deposited residue's.
+When the names do not match (for example a reference read from an SDF, whose atom names are only element symbols), the reference is matched by element and connectivity instead, as the SMILES variant does.
+Either way the bond orders and formal charges are taken verbatim from the reference, so they must already be correct in it: `templateResidueFromMolecule` transfers them and does not re-derive them.
 Everything else (`addHs`, `guessBonds`, automatic cross-residue bond handling, and per-copy templating) works exactly as in the SMILES variant.

 ## Step 4 — Run systemPrepare